 The REFRESH web team monitored and analysed the site visits, votes, and social media coverage throughout the public voting period to avoid potential abuse influencing the outcome.

-The award ceremony for all Contest winners will take place at the REFRESH Food Waste 2017 Conference on 18 May in Berlin.
-Winners are also invited to participate in a Food Waste Innovation Incubator Day on 19 May, which REFRESH is organising together with the German Federal Ministry of Food and Agriculture and the Food Waste Innovators Network (FoodWIN, formerly FSE Network).
+The award ceremony for all Contest winners took place at the REFRESH Food Waste 2017 Conference on 18 May in Berlin.
+Winners were also invited to participate in a Food Waste Innovation Incubator Day on 19 May, which REFRESH organised with the German Federal Ministry of Food and Agriculture and the Food Waste Innovators Network (FoodWIN, formerly FSE Network).